 If you have dual citizenship (i.e., having both a U.S. and Canadian citizenship), you may elect to apply for U.S. Federal financial assistance (by completing a FAFSA) or you may elect to apply for Canadian assistance.
 You may, however, only receive aid from one source, (i.e., either Canadian or American).
 Dollar amounts provided to Canadian students are in U.S. funds, unless otherwise indicated.

 Students who are not U.S. citizens, permanent residents, or eligible non-citizens are not eligible for U.S. financial aid.
-For more information on eligible categories, please visit www.fafsa.ed.gov/help/fotw15a.htm
+For more information on eligible categories, please visit studentaid.gov.

 Student employment may be available through the University Work Study program.
 This program typically allows a student to work 6-7 hours per week on campus.
 To be considered for this type of employment, a University work study application is required.
-To print the application, visit our website.
+The application is available to print from our website, at https://www.umfk.edu/student-employment/.

 Students are encouraged to seek financial assistance through sponsors, local government, and/or private loans.
 Private loans are available through U.S. lenders, such as banks and credit unions and may provide financial assistance to students and/or parents who are unable to borrow through traditional student loan programs.